-The following is an update of The Scheme for Establishment of Community Councils as approved for implementation by the Leadership Panel of South Ayrshire Council on Tuesday 15th September 2020 to take into account various administrative changes since that date, in the titles of Council Panels, departments and roles.
+The following is The Scheme for Establishment of Community Councils as approved for implementation by the Leadership Panel of South Ayrshire Council on Tuesday 15th September 2020.

-This Scheme for Establishment of Community Councils 2020 hereafter the 'Scheme') describes how Community Councils in South Ayrshire are formed; the conditions under which they operate, and the minimum standards to be met for recognition as a Community Council.
+This Scheme for Establishment of Community Councils 2020 (hereafter the 'Scheme') describes how Community Councils in South Ayrshire are formed; the conditions under which they operate, and the minimum standards to be met for recognition as a Community Council.